AnthonyCaliendo/simple_twitter_client/README.md

-# Project 3 - Simple Twitter Client
+# Project 4 - Simple Twitter Client

-Simple Twitter Client is an android app that allows a user to view his Twitter timeline and post a new tweet.
+Simple Twitter Client is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: 6 hours spent in total
+Time spent: 8 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

+* [x] The app includes **all required user stories** from Week 3 Twitter Client
-* [x]	User can **sign in to Twitter** using OAuth login
+* [x] User can **switch between Timeline and Mention views using tabs**
-* [x]	User can **view tweets from their home timeline**
+  * [x] User can view their home timeline tweets.
-  * [x] User is displayed the username, name, and body for each tweet
-  * [x] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
-  * [x] User can view more tweets as they scroll with [infinite pagination](http://guides.codepath.com/android/Endless-Scrolling-with-AdapterViews).
-Number of tweets is unlimited.
+  * [x] User can view the recent mentions of their username.
-    However there are [Twitter Api Rate Limits](https://dev.twitter.com/rest/public/rate-limiting) in place.
+* [x] User can navigate to **view their own profile**
-* [x] User can **compose and post a new tweet**
+  * [x] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
-  * [x] User can click a “Compose” icon in the Action Bar on the top right
+* [x] User can **click on the profile image** in any tweet to see **another user's** profile.
+ * [x] User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+ * [x] Profile view includes that user's timeline
-  * [x] User can then enter a new tweet and post this to twitter
+* [x] User can [infinitely paginate](http://guides.codepath.com/android/Endless-Scrolling-with-AdapterViews) any of these timelines (home, mentions, user) by scrolling to the bottom
-  * [x] User is taken back to home timeline with **new tweet visible** in timeline

 The following **optional** features are implemented:

-* [x] User can **see a counter with total number of characters left for tweet** on compose tweet page
-* [x] User can **click a link within a tweet body** on tweet details view.
-The click will launch the web browser with relevant page opened.
+* [ ] User can view following / followers list through the profile
+* [x] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
+* [x] When a network request is sent, user sees an [indeterminate progress indicator](http://guides.codepath.com/android/Handling-ProgressBars#progress-within-actionbar)
-* [x] User can **pull down to refresh tweets timeline**
+* [ ] User can **"reply" to any tweet on their home timeline**
-* [ ] User can **open the twitter app offline and see last loaded tweets**.
-Persisted in SQLite tweets are refreshed on every application launch.
-While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.
+  * [ ] The user that wrote the original tweet is automatically "@" replied in compose
-* [ ] User can tap a tweet to **open a detailed tweet view**
+* [ ] User can click on a tweet to be **taken to a "detail view"** of that tweet
-* [ ] User can **select "reply" from detail view to respond to a tweet**
+ * [ ] User can take favorite (and unfavorite) or retweet actions on a tweet
-* [x] Improve the user interface and theme the app to feel "twitter branded"
+* [x] Improve the user interface and theme the app to feel twitter branded
+* [ ] User can **search for tweets matching a particular query** and see results

 The following **bonus** features are implemented:

-* [x] User can see embedded image media within the tweet detail view
+* [ ] User can view their direct messages (or send new ones)
-* [x] Compose tweet functionality is build using modal overlay

 The following **additional** features are implemented:

-* robust error handling
+* [x] displays the logged in user's profile image as the icon in the toolbar
+* [x] handles displays timelines for users with no tweets
+* [x] works around Twitter bug around max_id with a query that returns only a single result (which is the max id)

 ## Video Walkthrough